lkvposs/predix-demos-edge-sensors/README.md

 Requires a [GrovePi board](https://www.dexterindustries.com/shop/grovepi-board/) in addition to a raspberry pi.

-Currently this app supports reading from the [GrovePi Temperature and Humidity Sensor](https://www.seeedstudio.com/Grove-Temperature%26amp%3BHumidity-Sensor-Pro-p-838.html).
+Currently this app supports reading from the [GrovePi Temperature and Humidity Sensor](https://www.seeedstudio.com/Grove-Temperature%26amp%3BHumidity-Sensor-Pro-p-838.html) and the [Grove Ultrasonic Ranger](https://www.seeedstudio.com/Grove-Ultrasonic-Ranger-p-960.html).

 ## Hardware Setup
 Attach GrovePi board onto raspberry pi
-Attach Temperature and Humidity Sensor into Digital Port 4 of the GrovePi board
+Attach Temperature and Humidity Sensor into Digital Port 4 of the GrovePi board Attach Ultrasonic Sensor into Digital Port 3 of the GrovePi board

 ### On the Raspberry Pi
 ```